-Figure 13 exemplarily demonstrates the comparison of the Microwave Limb Sounder (MLS) (Lambert et al., 2007; Read et al., 2007) installed on the NASA Aura satellite with respect to the FISH instrument.
-For the comparison, all MLS measurements within 12 h, 5° latitude, and 2° longitude from a FISH vertical profile flight location during the Troccinox, Amma, Scout, Reconcile and MACPEX (see Table 1) were considered.
-Because of for the MLS averaging kernel, the analysis is limited to the lower stratosphere, at the standard MLS level of 82 hPa and all FISH vertical flight profiles in that region.
-For each campaign, a mean value and a SD of the difference is calculated from all comparable FISH-MLS profiles (see Fig. 13).
-Differences are between ±2 ppmv for the low water vapor contents in the stratosphere (typically smaller than 10 ppmv).
-The mean differences FISH-MLS for the different campaigns range from -0.2 and -0.5 ppmv - with MLS having slightly higher values - and are therefore smaller than 10% at the

-4 ppmv stratospheric level.
+Figure 13 demonstrates the comparison of the Microwave Limb Sounder (MLS) (Lambert et al., 2007; Read et al., 2007) installed on the NASA Aura satellite with respect to the FISH instrument.
+For the comparison, all MLS measurements within 12 h, 5° latitude, and 2° longitude from a FISH vertical profile flight location during Troccinox, Amma, Scout, Reconcile and MACPEX (see Table 1) were considered.
+The vertical resolution for MLS water vapor in the lower stratosphere is on the order of 3 km.
+Because of that, vertical averaging kernels need to be applied to adequately compare with the extremely high vertical resolution aircraft data.
+To do this, we need aircraft profiles that encompass the 3 km range around the pressure level of interest.
+For this reason, we are only able to do the FISH-MLS comparisons at the 82 hPa level.
+For each campaign, a mean value and a SD of the difference are calculated from all comparable FISH-MLS profiles (see Fig. 13).
+Differences are between ± 2 ppmv at the low water vapor concentrations found in the stratosphere (typically less than 10 ppmv).
+The mean differences FISH-MLS for the different campaigns range from -0.2 to -0.5 ppmv - with MLS having slightly higher values - and are therefore approximately $\leq 10\%$ at the 4 ppmv stratospheric level.
 An exception is the Reconcile campaign, where MLS has a larger deviation with moister values of about 0.7 ppmv compared to FISH.
-This slightly higher values observed for flights taking place at higher latitudes during the Reconcile campaign appear to be a MLS retrieval artifact (S. Davis, personal communication, 5 2014).
-Similar deviations of -0.2 to 0.7 ppmv are found for all campaigns by using the 100 hPa MLS level instead of the 82 hPa level.
-Overall, Fig. 13 impressively demonstrates the excellent agreement between FISH and MLS water vapor measurements on a long-term basis between 2005 and 2011.
+This slightly higher value was observed at high latitudes during the Reconcile campaign, and appears to be a MLS retrieval artifact (S. Davis, personal communication, 2014).
+Similar deviations of -0.2to -0.7 ppmv are found for all campaigns at the $100 \, \text{hPa}$ level (not shown).
+Overall, Fig. 13 demonstrates the excellent agreement between FISH and MLS water vapor measurements over the 6-year period from 2005 to 2011.